Pocket/content-monorepo/README.md

 - Navigate to AWS CloudWatch
 - Click "Traces" in the left hand menu
 - Find the very obscure "You can also type a trace ID here" link in the top right of the page
-- Paste the trace ID you copied from Sentry in the popup form and click the "Go to trace details" button
+- Paste the trace ID you copied from Sentry in the modal form and click the "Go to trace details" button

 ## DynamoDB